danielnbarbosa/drlnd_continuous_control/Report.md

 ## Trained Agent
-Here's what the agent looks like after training:
+Here's what the agent looks like after training.
+You can see that the robotic arms are able to track the rotation of the spheres.

 ![trained_agent](assets/trained_agent.gif)